A Love Affair with Jesus

-The Rev. Canon Frank Logue preached the three variations on the following sermon
+The Rev. Canon Frank Logue preached the following sermon

 “The Christian ideal has not been tried and found wanting.
 It has been found difficult and left untried.”
 This according to G.K.
 Chesterton.
 But even Chesterton would agree there was at least exception, one Christian actually living the Gospel—Giovanni de Pietro de Bernadone, his father called him, Francesco.
 We know him as Francis of Assisi (1182-1226), the saint who launched a million birdbaths, and hundreds of thousands of statues and the occasional service of Blessing of the Animals.
 But he was much more than this.